R103 (South Africa): Gauteng

 The last section of the R103 begins north of Heidelberg.
 It starts at a junction with the R23, just next to the R23 and N3 Heidelberg North interchange.
 The R103 follows the N3 north-west (parallel) as the Old Heidelberg-Alberton Road, crossing the R550 soon after and entering the City of Ekurhuleni Metropolitan Municipality.
 Near Vosloorus, it interchanges with the M35 (Germiston-Heidelberg Road) and the M43/R21 (Barry Marais Road) and in Roodekop, the M53.
-The R103 briefly changes direction at a t-junction in Roodekop, south of Wadeville, Germiston, where it becomes part of the Nederveen Highway and is cosigned with the R554 westwards towards Alberton.
+The R103 reaches a t-junction in Roodekop, south of Wadeville, Germiston, where it becomes part of the Nederveen Highway and is cosigned with the R554 westwards towards Alberton.

-At the N3 Highway crossing, the R554/R103 Nederveen Highway changes its name to Heidelberg Road and enters Alberton.
+At the N3 highway crossing, the R554/R103 Nederveen Highway changes its name to Heidelberg Road and enters Alberton.
 At the Swartkoppies Road junction, the R554 becomes the road to the left (south) and the R103 remains on the westerly road, bending north towards the Alberton Central Business District and Johannesburg.
 From here, it is co-signed with the M31 road and becomes Ring Road West to head around the Alberton CBD (forming a semi-ring road) before becoming Voortrekker Street at the northern end of the CBD, heading north.
-Just after, at the junction with the N12 Highway (Johannesburg Southern Bypass; Johannesburg Ring Road), the R103 designation ends and the road continuing northwards to Johannesburg Central remains designated as the M31 road.
+Just after, at the junction with the N12 highway (Johannesburg Southern Bypass), the R103 designation ends and the road continuing northwards to Johannesburg Central remains designated as the M31 road.